THE CHARIOTS OF GOD

 God became man in Christ.
 It is God’s will that Christ have many brothers.
 It is God’s will that the Lamb have a wife to serve Him as a suitable helper, a counterpart.
 If Christ is both Man and God, then those who are His brothers must be man and also have a Divine part of their personality.
 God cannot marry an animal or have an animal for a brother!

-For both he that sanctifieth and they who are sanctified are all of one: for which cause he is not ashamed to call them brethren, (Hebrews 2:11)
+For both He who sanctifies [makes holy] and those who are being sanctified are all of one, for which reason He is not ashamed to call them brethren, (Hebrews 2:11)

 It would have been too dangerous to create a number of gods to serve as associates of the Lord Jesus.
 What if some of them rebelled?